 Date, Start Time, and Live Tracking

-The 2022 Cape Wrath Ultra starts on Sunday, the 22nd of May, at Trislaig with staggered start times of 11:00, 11:30, and 12:00.
+The 2023 Cape Wrath Ultra starts on Sunday, the 21st of May, at Trislaig with staggered start times of 11:00, 11:30, and 12:00.
 The competitors will meet at Fort William Football Club before taking a ferry to the starting point.
-Entries for the 2023 race open at 10am BST on Thursday May 5.
+Entries for the 2023 race are open here.

 All racers are issued with a GPS tracker, for safety purposes, and race organisers keep track of all competitors.
 All GPS trackers come with an SOS button that runners can use in an emergency.

-You can follow the progress of the runners here
+A link to follow the progress of the runners will be posted here.

 Cape Wrath Ultra route